seaweed forms

-This photo of an ephemeral salt pond was made whilst on a poodle walk in the littoral zone during the summer of 2025.
-The location was just west of Petrel Cove.
+The photo below is of a salt pond that was made whilst on an afternoon poodle walk along the littoral zone at low tide during the summer of 2025.
+The location was the rocks lust west of Petrel Cove along the Encounter Coast on the southern Fleurieu Peninsula.

-It is ephemeral because the salt water between the tides can only dry out with the heat of the summer sun.
-The salt pond is washed away with the next high tide.
+The pool of salt water between the rocks is ephemeral because the pool of seawater can only dry out between the tides with the heat of the summer sun.
+The salt pond is then washed away with the next high tide.

 at Point Franklin